 What goes into a home appraisal?

-- Condition – just like the exterior, the interior of the home will be looked at carefully.
-This includes the flooring, kitchen, plumbing, electrical, lighting, and plumbing components of the house.
+- Condition – just like the exterior, the interior of the home will be looked at carefully, including the flooring, kitchen, plumbing, electrical, lighting, and plumbing components of the house.

-- Improvements – if any new additions have been made to the original construction this will also be factored in.
-A new bathroom or HAVC system can add many more years of life to the property which pushes the value higher.
+- Improvements – if any new additions; made to the original construction, this will also be factored in.
+A modern bathroom or HAVC system can add many more years of life to the property, which pushes the value higher.

 In most cases, an appraisal is valid for six months.
-However, market prices can change fast so a lender may only consider an appraisal valid for no more than three months in some cases.
-Sometimes a home appraisal will need to be recertified if it’s found out of date.
+However, market prices can change fast, so a lender may only consider an evaluation valid for no more than three months in some cases.
+Sometimes a home appraisal will need to be recertified if found out of date.
 Any changes, both to the market and the property, can drastically affect its price.

 As such, it’s often better than a seller does not get an appraisal as a way to justify the asking price.
 The buyer’s lender will still want to see their one from an independent source.

 Appraisals are a standard part of any real estate purchase that requires mortgage financing.
-Understanding how they work will make the buying process, for both the buyer and seller much easier.
+Understanding how they work will make the buying process for both the buyer and seller much more manageable.
 If you’re a seller, especially for a townhouse, expect to be dealing with this when a potential buyer shows up.

 How to Deal With a Low Appraisal When Buying